jlesner/jlesner.github.io/_pages/projects.md

       <!-- for his
       <a href="https://courses.engineering.ucsc.edu/courses/ece118">ECE118: Introduction to Mechatronics</a>
       course  -->
-      as a research project for my DISNEYDISNEYDISNEY sponsored internship.
+      as a research project for my DISNEYDISNEYDISNEY sponsored research internship.
       Dr. Elkaim guided the requirements while I carried out development and testing.
       STATUS: <a href="#">ICRA submisson</a> pending peer review.
 See <a href="#">video</a> or <a href="#">poster</a>.
       <!--  -->